After a decade of practicing SEO and following some constant principles, I have felt that it might be a time to write an article about them.

 Standard technical SEO cannot push the website’s rankings.
 It can only move it up if it is below the deserved position.
 The thing is, it often is below the deserved position.
 This is where “easy money” is made.
 Just imagine how big “Guru” must be an SEO that makes the site rank in a few days after doing “his magic”?
 Site owners don’t have to know that all he did was releasing the breaks, right? ;)

 SEO to push the Deserved Ranking level up

 OK, so If 90% of what we usually call SEO cannot push the site up beyond its already deserved position, then what can?

-Well, it is complicated unfortunately.
-There is no one-size-fits-all formula.
-Everything starts with the strategy.
+Well, there is no one-size-fits-all formula.
+But everything starts with the strategy.
 Part of it is evaluating things that are happening way earlier than the website was even taken into the consideration.